Gears of War: Ultimate Edition: Technical issues

 The Gnasher Shotgun, a staple choice for close-range combat in multiplayer games since the first Gears of War, occasionally failed to register damage from point-blank range in the multiplayer mode for Ultimate Edition shortly after its launch.
 The issue was considered to be unrelated to latency issues as it was also noted to occur on local split-screen multiplayer.
 The Coalition previously indicated that the Gnasher works the same way it did in the original game, as the way the shotgun pellets were distributed when firing was randomised.
 In response to player feedback, the Coalition released an update on September 24, 2015, and explained that they changed the Gnasher's randomised spread to the same shape pellet spread, so players can better predict and estimate the damage they are doing to opponents more accurately and consistently.

 The initial PC release of Gears of War: Ultimate Edition, which was exclusively developed for Microsoft's Universal Windows Platform (UWP), suffered from significant display problems and stuttering on contemporary top-end hardware, especially with AMD Radeon graphic cards.
 Games developed for UWP are known to be subject to technical restrictions, including incompatibility with multi-video card setups, difficulties modding the game, overlays for gaming-oriented chat clients, or key binding managers.
 The specific technical issues observed in Ultimate Edition were linked to the developer's transition of the game to DirectX 12 and the implementation of ambient occlusion.
 Reports later emerged that driver updates and a subsequent patch released by the developers helped address the technical issues.

+Gears of War: Reloaded

+Gears of War: Reloaded, co-developed by The Coalition, Sumo Digital and Disbelief, was announced in May 2025 and was released on August 26, 2025, for Xbox Series X/S, Windows via the Microsoft Store and Steam, and PlayStation 5, marking the first time the Gears of War franchise has been made available on non-Xbox consoles.
+It is an updated port of Ultimate Edition, with an enhanced presentation at 4K resolution and 60 frames-per-second for the campaign, and 120FPS for multiplayer.
+Reloaded also supports High Dynamic Range (HDR) and Variable Refresh Rate (VRR) displays, as well as spatial audio technology.
+Additionally, the port collects all previously released post-launch downloadable content (DLC) from Ultimate Edition, including the bonus campaign, multiplayer maps and player cosmetics.
+Players using a Microsoft account are able to unlock full cross progression for the campaign and multiplayer components across all platforms, as well as cross-platform invites for multiplayer and the co-op campaign.
+Reloaded is free to all players who purchased Ultimate Edition digitally on Windows or Xbox One prior to the game's announcement.
+A physical release of the title is available exclusively for PS5 with the full campaign on-disc, while the multiplayer segment is a separate download.
+Microsoft confirmed that the PS5 version was not released in Japan due to local platform policies.